 - Children are encouraged to sit and pray in the Peace Garden.

-- Children’s own prayers are shared in assemblies and special prayer promises are displayed in Advent and Lent.
+- Children’s own prayers are shared in collective worship and special prayer promises are displayed in Advent and Lent.

 To provide a broader approach to multi-faith teaching, the whole school will focus on a non -Christian faith each year and, to acknowledge that Jesus was a Jew, Judaism will also be studied each year.